antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 ![Synagogue panorama]({lightbox}synagogue/panorama.jpg)

-According to the
-[Wikipedia entry on the
+According to the [Wikipedia entry on the synagogue](https://en.wikipedia.org/wiki/Falmouth_Synagogue):
-synagogue](https://en.wikipedia.org/wiki/Falmouth_Synagogue):

 > Its commanding location, with a fine view of Falmouth harbour, is said
 > to have been so that Jewish merchants could observe their ships
 > entering and leaving the harbour.

-After all that searching, it was right under my nose, we had the same view.
-I can hear my superstitious Ashkenazi forebears saying this whole unplanned saga was "beshert", Yiddish for "destined".
+After all that, it had been right under my nose, we shared the same view.
+I can hear my superstitious Ashkenazi forebears saying this whole unplanned saga was _beshert_, Yiddish for _destined_.
 For me, it's simply a reflection of the wandering nature of the somehow-enduring Jewish people, and a reminder to make the most of now.